ENOFLAG/ctfpad-docker/README.md

 Dockerized version of CTFPad by StratumAuhuur.

 # Setup
-`docker-compose build` or `docker build -t ctfpad .`
+`cp docker-compose.template.yml docker-compose.yml && docker-compose build` or `docker build -t ctfpad .`

 # Run
 It is recommended to use `docker-compose` to run and manage this container.
-An example compose file is provided below.
+An example compose file is provided in `docker-compose.template.yml`.

 # Config
 ```yml